-Professional sports arena playing field lighting.

 Emergency lighting automatically off during normal building operation.

-Lighting in spaces specifically designed for use by occupants with special lighting needs including the visually impaired and other medical and age-related issues.
+Lighting in spaces specifically designed for use by occupants with special lighting needs including those with visual impairment and other medical and age-related issues.

 Casino gaming areas.

 General area lighting power in industrial and manufacturing occupancies dedicated to the inspection or quality control of goods and products.